SAP-archive/teched2020-DAT262/exercises/ex2/README.md

 <br>
 You are asked to leverage this Custom ABAP Operator in this exercise with the goals to
 - experience how the execution of ABAP Function Modules in a remote S/4HANA system can be triggered from SAP Data Intelligence Pipeline and
-- finally have an approach to change data on the Enterprise Procurement Model in S/4HANA in order to verify the delta capabilities of the ABAP CDS Views and your Pipeline implementations.<br>
+- finally have an approach to change data on the Enterprise Procurement Model in S/4HANA in order to verify the delta capabilities of the ABAP CDS Views and your Pipeline implementations.<br><br>

 >**Important Note**<br>
 >Please consider that we are working on the same central data basis (the EPM tables in S/4HANA) which is used by all workshop participants.
-Hence, Sales Order records that you create by using the Custom ABAP Operator will become change data for all session participants
+Hence, Sales Order records that you create by using the Custom ABAP Operator will become change data for all session participants.

 ## Exercise 2.1 - Making custom ABAP Operators available in SAP Data Intelligence